GhadeerZahwe/iDonate/README.md

 > A mobile app designed to facilitate the donation process of excess food, clothes, and different wastes, aiming to connect donors with those in need through a streamlined platform, enhancing the efficiency of waste distribution and contributing to a more sustainable and compassionate community.

-### User Stories
+## User Stories

+### Donor:

-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a donor, I want to be able to track the live location of the delivery, so that I can stay updated about whether my order is received and donation completed or not yet.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a donor (individual, restaurant, or store), I want to donate excess food easily, so that I can contribute to reducing food waste in my community.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a donor, I want to be able to view all my current donation, so that I can easily keep track of my ongoing contributions and stay informed about the status of each donation.
+- As a donor, I want to be able to view my completed orders so that I can maintain a detailed record of my order history.

+### Delivery:

+- As a delivery driver, I want to be able to add a trip, so that passengers can make reservations.
+- As a delivery driver, I want to scan the QR code of the donor, so that the order status is updated.
+- As a delivery driver, I want to be able to view all donation orders, so that I can manage my schedule effectively.
+- As a delivery driver, I want to be able to view my completed orders so that I can maintain a detailed record of my order history.

+### Admin:

+- As an admin, I want to be able to view real-time information about both users, so that I can monitor the system's performance.
+- As an admin, I want to be able to approve registered delivery drivers, so that only authorized drivers can provide their services.
+- As an admin, I want to be able to delete users, so that I can ensure the smooth functioning of the app's services.

 <br><br>